practicalcomputerscience/MicrobenchmarkGPHLlanguages/30 - languages that didn't make it to my list/README.md

 This is a real pity from my point of view since the syntax of Toit would make a modern, up-to-date syntax for ubiquitous Python!
 However, with Toit as of May 2025 it's not possible to the access the (Linux) file system, which - unintentionally again - is just an essential part of my microbenchmark program.

+### Futhark

+[Futhark](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/03%20-%20array-oriented%20languages/Futhark#futhark) is "a data-parallel functional programming language", but not a general purpose one.

 <br/>